canidlogic/dog/doc/Database.md

 The `plist` and `ppage` fields store the HTML content used to render the page in catalog listings and content pages, respectively.  `plist` should be an HTML fragment that will be included within a catalog page, while `ppage` should be a complete HTML page.
 Dog URL replacement is done to both of these values to render them.
 See `DogURL.md` for further information.

 The `purl` field is the canonical URL used to refer to this page on the website.
-If a variable in the `vars` table named `local_page_prefix` is defined, then this value is automatically prefixed to all `purl` field values to form the actual URLs to the pages.
+If a variable in the `vars` table named `page_prefix` is defined, then this value is automatically prefixed to all `purl` field values to form the actual URLs to the pages.
 See `DogURL.md` for further information.

 ## MIME table